What to Wear to a Massage

 General Guidelines: What to Wear Before, During, and After a Massage

 Your comfort begins even before you step into the massage room.
-Before your massage, opt for loose, comfortable clothing such as yoga pants, sweatpants, or a simple T-shirt.
+Before your massage, opt for loose, comfortable clothing such as yoga pants or sweatpants with simple T-shirt.
 Avoid tight jeans or formal wear.
-These types of clothes can restrict movement and make it harder to relax.
-When you arrive, you’ll usually be asked to change into more appropriate attire based on the type of massage you’ve chosen.
+These types of clothes can be difficult to change out of.
+When you arrive for your appointment, you’ll be guided into your massage room.
+After your intake conversation with your massage therapist, you'll be asked to undress down to your comfort level and lay on the table underneath the linens.

-During the massage, your therapist will ensure your modesty is maintained with appropriate draping.
-In most cases, you can undress to your comfort level, leaving on underwear or completely removing your clothing, depending on what you feel comfortable with.
-After the massage, it’s best to wear easy-to-wear, cozy clothing.
-Your body may feel loose and sensitive post-session, so breathable fabrics are your best option.
+During the massage, your therapist will ensure your modesty is maintained with appropriate profressional draping.
+Only the area of your body that your therapist is working on will be uncovered before moving on to the next area.
+One of the most important reason's that it’s best to wear easy-to-wear, cozy clothing is that your body may feel loose and sensitive post-session, so breathable loose fabrics are your best option.

 What to Wear for Different Types of Massages